-Risks and challenges go hand-in hand in the business of running an organization irrespective of whether the risk may be from environmental problems, social discontent, political and social unrest or even natural disasters.
+Risks and challenges are inextricably linked in the business of running an organization, regardless of whether the risk stems from environmental problems, social dissatisfaction, political and social instability, or natural disasters.
 These can be costly, have negative publicity, threaten operating frameworks and also prompt unforeseen expenditure.
 Reputational damage too can far exceed the immediate cost impacts.

-While we seek to proactively reduce and manage these risks, challenges have never been a deterrent for us rather, they have been a means of directing us towards opportunity and improving business performance over time.
+While we seek to proactively reduce and manage these risks, challenges have never been a deterrent for us; rather, they have been a means of directing us towards opportunity and improving business performance over time.
 These opportunities have driven us to enhance business growth, while ensuring that we remain within compliance benchmarks and at the same time ensuring that our stakeholders are empowered and remain inclusive to our end goal.
-Over the year, the challenges we faced eventually shown us emerging opportunities such as restriction on importation of vehicles encouraged us to react by investing in assembling of commercial vehicles, which, was a strategic way forward to the Company.
+Over the course of the year, the obstacles we experienced ultimately revealed developing possibilities, such as restrictions on vehicle imports, which prompted us to respond by investing in commercial vehicle assembly, which was a strategic move for the Company.